Folks are making serious money on YouTube.

 There’s a good chance that you’re using videos as a promotional tool to show all of the backpack’s features.
 If you upload that video to YouTube, you can drive crowdfunding support directly from your YouTube content.

-If you have a strong social following, you can leverage influencer marketing to get paid for uploading sponsored content to YouTube.
+If you have a strong social media following, you can leverage influencer marketing to get paid for uploading sponsored content to YouTube.

 This is a little bit different from some of the other YouTube monetization strategies that we’ve looked at so far.
 That’s because you’d be getting paid from brands directly, which won’t be facilitated through YouTube or AdSense.